How I earn money and spend my time as a professional artist

 Writing projects111

-As part of my work for and with arts organisations, I have also contributed to the development of other major creative works.
+As part of my work for and with arts organisations, I have also contributed to the development of other major creative works, primarily contemporary dance.

 Professional Development